Update cookies preferences

 Setting permissions for individual operations makes use of created groups of users.

-4) Login of local users of the application (local user identity validation).
+4) Login of local users of the application (local user authentication).

-5) Login the network users of the application (validating the identity of the net user).
+5) Login the network users of the application (validating the identity of the network user).

 6) Validating the permissions of the logged-in user in order to execute the protected operation.

-Login of local users of the application (local user identity validation)
+Login of local users of the application (local user authentication)

 The users of the running local application can use the PROMOTIC features to log in as the local user of the application with an unique name and password, and so get the appropriate permissions according to its location in the user groups.
 In the running application the local user can log in either from the toolbar or the application designer can prepare other tools for the local login activation (the Pm.WndLogon or Pm.Logon methods are to be called).